The Science Education Program is accredited by the National Council for the

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Center for Science Education offers a number of scholarships for high achieving students.
-These include

 Science Education Program